musaibxandra/WiseBuy-Haven/README.md

 Python | sql / Postgresql | Tableau

-This repository contains SQL queries and the slide presentation for the analytical project on WiseBuy Haven sales a shopping mall chain in united states franchised over 49 states, Aims at exploring the sales and analyzing metrics and concerns on sales at WiseBuy Haven a retail mall by anlyzing the following questions:
+This repository contains SQL queries and the slide presentation for the analytical project on WiseBuy Haven sales a shopping mall chain in united states franchised over 49 states, Aims at exploring the sales and analyzing metrics and concerns on sales at WiseBuy Haven a retail mall by anlyzing the following:

 1. What regions have made the most sales?